AyushiAsthana18/Email-Classification-using-ML-and-NLP/README.md

 **Background:** On daily basis, the Finance AP Team gets a lot of emails on different issues or queries from their customers or vendors & the team members are responsible to resolve & respond to them all.
 Finance

-**Solution Approach:** Extraction of the emails from shared mailboxes using automation (Python/Macro) Applying Text Analytics & Natural Language Processing on the email body & Identify the category of issue or query that the vendor/customer needs to enquire from Finance AP Team.
+**Solution Approach:** Extraction of the emails from shared mailboxes using automation.
+Applying Text Analytics & Natural Language Processing on the email body & Identify the category of issue or query that the vendor/customer needs to enquire from Finance AP Team.

 **Benefits:** This Text Analytics of big volume of emails on years/ half yearly/ quarterly/ monthly basis helps leaders identify the area of improvements & help the operational team to identify the issue automatically & allocate/redirect those to the responsible team member.